I recently introduced my kids to the world of LEGOⓇ to further nurture their creativity here at home.

 By identifying and understanding your customer’s questions, issues, and challenges, you’ll know what kind of self-service content best addresses these problems effectively.

-Below is an easy knowledge base article template you can use to guide and educate your customers about your product or service.
-Make sure to check out the sample knowledge base template for download at the end to use for your own Help Center.
+Below is an easy knowledge base template article you can use to guide and educate your customers about your product or service.

 Here are five easy steps to writing your first knowledge base article: